Dahlia (album): Legacy

 "Rusty Nail" was used as the theme song for the 1994 TV drama Kimi ga Mienai.
 Swedish metal band Dragonland added a cover of the song to the Japanese edition of their 2004 album Starfall. hide's latter band Zilch reworked "Drain" into "What's Up Mr. Jones?" for their 1998 album 3.2.1..

 "Forever Love" was the theme song of 1996 animated feature film of the Clamp manga X. In 2001, "Forever Love" was used as background music in several commercials for the Japanese Liberal Democratic Party.
 LDP member Junichiro Koizumi, at that time Japan's Prime Minister, is a well-known X Japan fan.
 A remix of "White Poem I" was used as the B-side of the "Scars" single, while "Scars" was used as one of the many opening themes to the music television show Count Down TV.

 "Tears" was used in the soundtrack for the 2004 South Korean film Windstruck.
 The song was covered by South Korean rock band TRAX in 2004, as a B-side on the Japanese version of their "Scorpio" single, which was produced by Yoshiki.
 They also covered it in Korean on the Korean version of the aforementioned single.
 "Crucify My Love" was covered by Spanish gothic metal band Gothic Dolls on their 2008 album The Last Breath.

+Dahlia was the inspiration for the first name of the antagonist Dahlia Hawthorne in the English version of the 2004 video game Phoenix Wright: Ace Attorney – Trials and Tribulations.